Table of Contents

 Faracent adapter is a little bit cheaper than Razer adapter and it offers similar performance but it’s less durable than Razer.
 It has built-in DAC and allows 24bit/48KHz Hi-Res audio output.
 It’s compatible with wide variety of USB-C devices including Pixel 2 and 2XL, HTC U11, and many others.
 The cable is 4.8 inches long.

-This was our list of 6 best USB-C headphones.
+This was our list of 6 best USB-C headphones in 2021.
 Hopefully, you have found something interesting that suits your budget and your needs.

 We are going to make just a few final observations and comparisons before the end.